GModModGod/Menu-Mods/lua_reference/menumods.md

 - number index: The found index.

-IMPORTANT: It is highly recommended to refrain from using this function to create luahtml classes unless there is a specific reason for doing so.
+IMPORTANT: It is highly recommended to refrain from using this function unless there is a specific reason for doing so.

 ### menumods.RemoveID(id)